"

 Arthropods (phylum Arthropoda) are the most diverse and numerous animals on Earth, accounting for about 85% of all known animal species, with many still undiscovered or undescribed.
 Arthropods have adapted to nearly every environment, from deep oceans to the skies.

-Their name means “jointed legs” which reflects one of their key features.
-These jointed appendages are highly specialized to serve a specific function, such as locomotion (walking, swimming, flying), feeding or defense.
+Their name means “jointed legs,” which reflects one of their key features.
+These jointed appendages are highly specialized to serve a specific function, such as locomotion (walking, swimming, flying), feeding or defence.
 This specialization allows arthropods to adapt to a wide range of environments and lifestyles.

 Arthropods are classified into four major subgroups: